russellballestrini/russell.ballestrini.net/content/2014-01-25-how-to-reset-hp-ilo-lights-out-user-and-password-settings-with-ipmitools.rst

 :slug: how-to-reset-hp-ilo-lights-out-user-and-password-settings-with-ipmitools
 :status: published

+Warning:
  Do NOT follow guides that suggest to make a DOS boot disk, this is over complicated.

 Use the ``ipmitool`` which ships with most Unix based operating systems.
 I tested on SmartOS and Ubuntu Linux.
 Use a live boot disk if you must.